sandwichfarm/keylight-control/README.md

 # Key Light Controller for Linux

-A modern, standalone controller for Key Light devices with native Linux support for both X11 and Wayland.
+A modern, standalone controller for Elgato's Key Light devices with native Linux support for both X11 and Wayland.
 No Python or dependencies required when using the pre-built binary!

 ![Keylight Control UI](assets/keylight-control-ui.png)